ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 * **Manual snapshots don't expire**, you have to clean them yourself, even after the RDS instance is deleted.
 * Automatic Snapshots can be configured to make things easier.
   * Configure backup interval (and hence RPO)
 * In addition to automated backup, every 5 minutes database transaction logs are saved to S3.
 Transaction logs store the actual data which changes inside a database.
 RPO is hence 5 min.
   * After restore, 5 min interval transactions are replayed over the snapshot to bring it up to 5 min.
 * Automatic cleanups can be anywhere from *0 to 35* days.
 This means you can restore to any point in that time frame.
   This will use both the snapshots and the translation logs.
+* Setting to 0 disables automatic snapshots.
+Note you can't set to 0 if there are read replicas.
 * The only way to maintain backups is to create a final snapshot which will not expire automatically.

 #### 9.5.4.4.
 RDS Backup Exam PowerUp